Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Cdbaby's YouTube monetization option is a free feature that you can opt-in per release (after you pay for your release, of course).

 Cdbaby doesn't offer YouTube channel whitelisting.
-While they did in the past, nowadays they just said that they "can't" (source: my own emails).
+While they did in the past, nowadays they just say that they "can't" (source: my own emails).

-It was confirmed a few months ago that Cdbaby got an early access to the new YouTube partner library, see their LinkedIn post about Cdbaby YouTube Creator Music.
+It was confirmed early 2023 that Cdbaby got an early access to the new YouTube partner library, see their LinkedIn post about Cdbaby YouTube Creator Music.

 A Realistic Artist Payout